 Over seven days, the Bloom collective develop six installations exploring the concept of isolation, belonging, and connection.
 The AI algorithms can generate images based on a set of parameters or create new images by combining and altering existing images.
 “After we entered the text instructions in the prompt, the AI took about 30 minutes to create an image.
 I remember how we were all patiently waiting for the blurring images to become clear.
 And then discuss if this final image matched what we had in mind.”

 “We felt proud of the work achieved, given the constraints of place and time.”
 On April 9th, the last part of the project, called “Gathering and Belonging”, takes place in Berlin, where about 60 people gather in a gallery of Prenzlauer Berg.
 Dinner is organized along with the vernissage as a reflection on coming together.
 “Around a big dinner table, we played recordings from dinner parties past, showcasing the act of collaborative creation of cooking and serving food together.
 We invited guests to break bread with us, join a conversation, or simply pull up a chair and listen in.
 To engage with the local community.
 This organic meeting, this physical exhibition was the highlight of a long time process of reflection about the future of mobility”, explains Rich.
 “Even if the future of mobility is likely to be dominated by digital technologies, there is still no substitute for face-to-face interaction, essential for creating meaningful collaborative art.”

 The new EU programme on cultural exchanges Culture Moves Europe which launches on 10 October is based on lessons drawn from our i-Portunus Houses pilot project since 2020.
-ECF will continue to explore a greener future of cultural mobility in the years to come.
+The European Cultural Foundation will continue to explore a greener future of cultural mobility in the years to come.